yeebenja/lightbulb/README.md

 ## Overview
 This simple lightbulb application was implemented three ways: props, useContext, and Redux.
+Changing branches will show their respective versions.
 This mini project is just for me to reference back on the differences between the three and how to implement each.

 ## Running the Application